systemd/systemd/docs/AUTOMATIC_BOOT_ASSESSMENT.md

    that are required to succeed for the boot process to be considered successful.
 One such unit is `systemd-boot-check-no-failures.service`.

+9. The graphical desktop environment installed on the machine starts a service called `graphical-session-good.service`, which is also ordered before `boot-complete.target`, that registers a D-Bus endpoint.

-9. `systemd-boot-check-no-failures.service` is run after all its own dependencies completed, and assesses that the boot completed successfully.
+10. `systemd-boot-check-no-failures.service` is run after all its own dependencies completed, and assesses that the boot completed successfully.
 It hence exits cleanly.

+11. `graphical-session-good.service` waits for a user to log in.
+In the user desktop environment, one minute after the user has logged in and started the first program, a user service is invoked which makes a D-Bus call to `graphical-session-good.service`.
+Upon receiving that call, `graphical-session-good.service` exits cleanly.

-10. This allows `boot-complete.target` to be reached.
+12. This allows `boot-complete.target` to be reached.
 This signifies to the system that this boot attempt shall be considered successful.

-11. Which in turn permits `systemd-bless-boot.service` to run.
+13. Which in turn permits `systemd-bless-boot.service` to run.
 It now determines which boot loader entry file was used to boot the system, and renames it dropping the counter tag.
 Thus `4.14.11-300.fc27.x86_64+1-2.conf` is renamed to `4.14.11-300.fc27.x86_64.conf`.
 From this moment boot counting is turned off for this entry.

-12. On the following boot (and all subsequent boots after that) the entry is now seen with boot counting turned off, no further renaming takes place.
+14. On the following boot (and all subsequent boots after that) the entry is now seen with boot counting turned off, no further renaming takes place.

 ## How to adapt this scheme to other setups